 Step 5: The Rules tab controls how queries are cached, routed, and transformed.
 The default configuration is to

 - Forward selected traffic to a read-only source, and

 - Log query traffic.
 You can create custom rules without restarting the application or database.
 Make any rule configuration changes and click Commit to finalize.

 Step 6: Connect the application to the proxy by changing the database configuration to match the proxy’s host and port, as configured in the Virtual DB tab.

 Caching Performance Results

-The Dashboard tab provides information on query traffic and server performance for the WordPress application.
-Notice: average query time from cache is 50 microseconds compared to 1000 microseconds from the database.
+The Dashboard tab provides information on the WordPress application’s query traffic and server performance.
+Notice: average query time from the cache is 50 microseconds compared to 1000 microseconds from the database.
 Caching with Heimdall proxy resulted in a performance boost of over 20 times!
 With a 90% cache hit rate, the database load was significantly reduced, allowing for more users to be supported on the same database infrastructure.

 - Contact: firstname.lastname@example.org